ChrisBertrandDotNet/Blog/C#/Certified values (2019-01-16).md

 `System.FlagsAttribute` indicates that an enumeration can be treated as a bit field; that is, a set of flags.

-A function let you know if a value is unique or is the addition of various values: `IsDeclaredAsAUniqueValue()`.
+The following function lets you know if a value is unique or is the addition of various values: `IsDeclaredAsAUniqueValue()`.

 ## Always initialize your structures [very important !]